 I don’t know if it’s strange, but I’ve been listening to a lot of ambient music during this time.
 At the beginning, I was watching a lot of movies, but now I’ve been watching The Sopranos instead.
-There’s so many episodes and seasons that it’ll keep me going for a while.
+There are so many episodes and seasons that it’ll keep me going for a while.
 And then I like to do some painting as a fun activity.

 What are some of those paintings like?

 [laughs] well, I’ve actually gotten into painting rocks.
 I’ll go collect rocks from my garden and paint them.
-But when I’m painting on canvas it’s an abstract with some kind of manga elements added in.
+But when I’m painting on canvas, it’s abstract with some kind of manga elements added in.
 I painted a cigarette the other day.
 I’m not a good painter.
 It’s not something I take seriously.
 It’s just something that I feel I can really switch off to.